asanam767/OASIS_INFOBYTE/README.md

 The fourth task involved identifying whether an email is spam or ham.
 I used a Logistic Regression model for this classification task.
 To transform the text data into numerical data, I used the TfidfVectorizer library, which helped the machine better understand and predict the content of the emails.

+## 5) Task Five

+For the fifth task, I was required to predict how much of a product people will buy based on different features given in the dataset.
+I used the XGBoost model for this purpose and evaluated the model's performance using the Root Mean Square Error (RMSE) as the evaluation criterion.